Josh-the-Locksmith

 Court Reporter

-Have you ever turned down a job because you thought it was too dangerous?That's not really a question I can answer.
+Do you think it's ok for NFL refs to play fantasy football?That's not really a question I can answer.
 It all depends on the laws in the state you live in and on the owner of the lock shop whether he wants to take the time to train someone your age, etc.

 1 time I had to unlock a house for a guy who had a relative recently pass away, and nobody had a key to the house.
 The relative had a stroke and hit his head on the sink.
 After I opened the door, I saw a pool of blood coming out of the bathroom where he had died.